 How To Get Around The City

-Unless you’re an agressive driver and used to driving in New York City or another major city around the country, we’d suggest other forms of transportation.
+Unless you’re an aggressive driver and used to driving in New York City or another major city around the country, we’d suggest other forms of transportation.
 Our favorite is using Lyft.
 Other forms of transportation you could use to get around the city is the bus system, taxis, and even bikes!

 If you are planning on driving and looking for the best parking in NYC, check out the website Best Parking.
 It offers the parking rates for all over the city, so you can find the closest one to your destination (and the most affordable!).